rollokb/resume/resume.md

 implementing new functionality, directives and SCSS.
 I used this as an opportunity to give the iOS and Andriod teams a working example of designs and API implementation.

+Shortly before launch, I worked on scaling the app, focusing on SQL optimisation, achieving 100x performance increases in key areas.
+After launch I continued to provide support to the application as it's userbase grew from nothing to over 100k.
+Later I moved on to work TicTrac's core product for the remainder of my contract.

 ### Python Developer - ComplyAdvantage